 A copy of the Constitution of the Company can be obtained upon request in writing to the Company Secretary at its registered office C/o Navitas Corporate Services Ltd, Navitas House, Robinson Road, Floréal.

-\\The number of Notes redeemed shall be rounded down to the nearest integer when fractions occur.
+^{}The number of Notes redeemed shall be rounded down to the nearest integer when fractions occur.
+On June 14, 2024, the capital amount due on tranche FLRNEUR4Y had been repaid in full.

 SENIOR MANAGEMENT ORGANISATIONAL CHART